 Much useful information about RapidMiner Radoop processes can be found in the logs on your client machine and on the cluster.
 Most of them can be accessed via a web interface.
 This section describes the location of the most important logs and helps you access your cluster's web interfaces.

-Both RapidMiner Studio and RapidMiner Server create log files, which, among other information, preserve errors for easier diagnosis.
+Both RapidMiner Studio and RapidMiner AI Hub create log files, which, among other information, preserve errors for easier diagnosis.
 Often, RapidMiner Support will request these files to help with troubleshooting.
 The Extract Logs option is an easy way to collect and share your logs for troubleshooting.

 The Extract Logs action on the Manage Radoop Connections window.
 Extract Logs will collect all details about your connection test results and package them into a zip file.
 Passwords and other sensitive details are removed from the connection entries and the logs before packaging them up.
 This zip file can be later submitted to support for troubleshooting.